Skip to content

 net start msiserver

-We tested this on a Windows 10 PC where the troubleshooter didn’t fix the error.
-After resetting update components and restarting, cumulative updates downloaded and installed successfully.
+When the troubleshooter fails, resetting the update components and restarting typically lets cumulative updates download and install successfully.
 ASavvyWeb’s Windows fix also recommends resetting update components when the troubleshooter doesn’t resolve the error.

 #Fix 4: Clear SoftwareDistribution Folder